Monynha-Softwares/artleo-creative-spaces/DATABASE.md

 ## Overview

-The database uses PostgreSQL (via Lovable Cloud/Supabase) with Row Level Security (RLS) enabled on all tables.
+The database uses PostgreSQL on Supabase with Row Level Security (RLS) enabled on all tables.

 ## Tables